TV Tropes Needs Your Help

 - There's the 1985 Robotech English dub by Harmony Gold, and there's also the faithful, uncut 2005 Macross English dub from ADV Films.

 - There is also an earlier, failed adaptation of Macross by Harmony Gold (with its own theme song), that had lasted only three episodes and predated Robotech.
 The first episode was later included as a special feature on a DVD, while the VHS of the three episodes is tough to come by.
 This version was discontinued due to the fact that HG wanted to air Macross in syndication, and had needed more episodes to do so, so they went forward with the better-known adaptation.

 - The first YuYu Hakusho movie was originally released in America in the late 1990s with an English dub by Animaze (produced by Media Blasters), years before Funimation's English release of the TV series.
 Funimation finally released the movie in December 2011 with a completely new English dub using their voice cast from the TV series.

 - This leaves the second movie, "Poltergeist Report" as the only part of the franchise without a Funimation dub – it being licensed and dubbed in the mid-90s by Central Park Media.
 However, Funimation says they are trying to get the film and invoke this trope (since the franchise is a darling of the company), but there are complicated legal issues to untangle first.

 - The Appleseed anime movie has two English dubs.
 The original one from Geneon, recorded at Animaze, was scrapped in favor of a new one from Houston-based Sentai Filmworks (the former ADV Films) using their in-house studio (now called Seraphim Digital) for consistency with the second film, which was released by Warner Bros. using Seraphim.
-The Seraphim cast was mostly carried over to Funimation's dub of the recent TV series, leaving only the original OVA's (dubbed and released about 20 years ago by Manga UK) without a dub with the Texas-based cast.
+The Seraphim cast was mostly carried over to Funimation's dub of the recent TV series, as well as the Appleseed Alpha prequel (not released in Japan), leaving only the original OVA's (dubbed and released about 20 years ago by Manga UK) without a dub with the Texas-based cast.